 - A somewhat complicated example: In the film Constantine, the hero (who was never bad, but was locked out of Heaven for committing suicide as a teenager) earns redemption through self-sacrifice and then redemption indirectly saves his life.
 After discovering he's been redeemed, Satan heals him, Satan's theory being that if Constantine gets to live, he'll eventually screw up and damn himself all over again.

-- The film Devil has something similar to the Constantine example above.
-The Devil comes to Earth to torment various sinners, before killing them to torment them further in hell.
+- In Devil, the Devil comes to Earth to torment various sinners, before killing them to torment them further in hell.
 The last one however moments before death, confesses his sins, apologizes, and begs forgiveness redeeming himself.
 While the Devil could still kill him, as he's been redeemed he'd just go to heaven, so he's spared.

 - During season 8 of Stargate SG-1, the team are captured by a minor system lord while trying to warn him of an impending assassination by one of Anubis' Kull warriors.
 They convince their guard to free them, because his "god" was either dead or gone and his obedience would only kill them all.

 - Kaitlin in VR Troopers had an Evil Knockoff mirror clone made of her, and due to instability both couldn't exist at the same time.
 After being found out and imprisoned by the good guys, Ryan managed to convince her to switch sides, and she was reintegrated into the original Kaitlin, even giving her a "Double Me!" attack that created a clone of her.

 - Seems to have happened so far in season six of LOST, to Benjamin Linus.
 He was almost executed by Ilana for killing Jacob, and when given the opportunity to escape, he instead explains himself to her, telling her how much he regrets what he's done, and she tells him he can stay with her.